adarshmane146/resume-analyzer/README.md

 ## About

-ResumeAnalyzer is a DCU Computer Science 4th year project that was created by Darragh McGonigle and Stephen McAleese.
+ResumeAnalyzer is a  Computer Science 4th year project .

 ## Description